andreaskrath/kasm/doc/instructions.md

   FIB_NUMBER_2 1
 ```

-Anything below the `data:` marker is considered part of the data section, and will be parsed as such.
+Anything below the `DATA:` marker is considered part of the data section, and will be parsed as such.
 Therefore, any source code placed below the marker will result in a data processing error.

 The constants in the data section are expanded at runtime, before the program is interpreted.